Toussaint McCall

-Toussaint McCall (born 1934 in Monroe, Louisiana) is an American R&B singer and organist.
+Toussaint McCall (March 26, 1939 – August 7, 2023) was an American R&B singer and organist.

+Biography

+Toussaint McCall was born in Delhi, Louisiana, but was a long-time resident of nearby Monroe, Louisiana.
+His father, Rev. D. L. McCall, was a pastor at the Seven Star Missionary Baptist Church in Delhi, and Toussaint was one of twelve children.
+He was named after the Haitian revolutionary Toussaint Louverture.

+After graduating high school, McCall attended Southern University in Baton Rouge, Louisiana.
+After many years of working in the music industry, he received a recording contract with Shreveport, Louisiana-based Ronn Records.

 His one major success was with "Nothing Takes the Place of You", which reached #5 in the US R&B chart, issued on Ronn Records in 1967.
 Although further singles and an album followed, he did not repeat its success.

-He continued performing and recording for local record labels, and in 1988 made a cameo appearance in the John Waters film Hairspray, lip syncing to his hit song.
-The movie took place in 1962 Baltimore, but his hit was originally recorded and released in 1967, making his appearance in the movie somewhat anachronistic.
+McCall continued performing and recording for local record labels, and in 1988 made a cameo appearance in the John Waters film Hairspray, lip syncing to his hit song.
+The film took place in 1962 Baltimore, but his hit was originally recorded and released in 1967, making his appearance in the movie anachronistic.

+In May 2005, McCall was interviewed on the American Routes radio show, where he talked about the writing of "Nothing Takes the Place of You."

+McCall was inducted into the Northeast Louisiana Music Hall of Fame in 2016.
+He died on August 7, 2023, at the age of 84.